Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Safe Control Under Sensor Faults and Attacks

-and $Pr(x_{t} \in \mathcal{C} \ \forall t) > 1-\epsilon$ by (\ref{eq:FT-CBF3}). \end{proof}
+and $Pr(x_{t} \in \mathcal{C}, \ 0\leq t\leq T) \geq (1-\epsilon)\prod_{d=0}^{d^{\prime}}(\frac{\hat{h}^{d}(x_0)}{\zeta^{d}})e^{-\zeta^{d} T}$ by (\ref{eq:FT-CBF3}). \end{proof}

-The bank of functions in Proposition \ref{theorem:FT-HOCBF} ensure safety of the system with faulty components.
-Hence we define the functions as follow. \begin{Definition} The bank of functions $h^{d^{\prime}}_{1}, \ldots, h^{d^{\prime}}_{m}$ are \emph{Fault-Tolerant High Order Stochastic Control Barrier Functions (FT-HOSCBFs)} of relative degree $d^{\prime}$ for system \eqref{eq:state-sde}-\eqref{eq:output-sde} if conditions in Theorem \ref{theorem:FT-HOCBF} are satisfied. \end{Definition}
+The bank of functions in Proposition \ref{theorem:FT-HOCBF} ensures the safety of the system with faulty components.
+Hence we define the functions as follows. \begin{Definition} The bank of functions $h^{d^{\prime}}_{1}, \ldots, h^{d^{\prime}}_{m}$ are \emph{Fault-Tolerant High Order Stochastic Control Barrier Functions (FT-HOSCBFs)} of relative degree $d^{\prime}$ for system \eqref{eq:state-sde}-\eqref{eq:output-sde} if conditions in Theorem \ref{theorem:FT-HOCBF} are satisfied. \end{Definition}